The alarm beeped at me at 6:27 am. I don’t like setting the alarm for round numbers. Threes and sevens are good. Zeroes and fives are bad.

 Considering the circumstances.

 I stood at the front desk.
-Even though I’m only there a few times a month, I consider the front desk my spot.
+Even though I’m only there once a month, I consider the front desk my spot.
 Some volunteers like to sort mail, but not me.
 I get to talk to people at the front desk.

 The front door opened, and everyone outside lined up to sign in.
 The first few people inside came immediately to the front desk.
 There are two showers in the men’s bathroom and only one in the women’s.
 The requests came fast and furious.